 The first and most important stage of vaginal – or any other kind – of sex, is that both you and your partner consent to everything that you’re doing.
 At Fumble, we believe this should always involve, a big, enthusiastic YES, which you should get before you start any kind of Fumbling, and keep on checking for while you’re having fun.

 Sometimes sexual consent can feel more complicated than just a simple ‘yes’ or ‘no‘, so it’s really important to keep that in mind – and never forget that at any point, either before or during sex, you can always change your mind and stop.

 Focus on Foreplay

-Not only is foreplay a lot of fun, it’s pretty instrumental in making you both aroused – and unless the vagina is fully aroused and wet, vaginal sex is difficult to achieve and a pretty uncomfortable sensation.
-But don’t worry if you’re struggling to get wet – there are a huge range of lubricants that can help with that.
-Enjoy exploring what you and your partner like, and don’t feel pressured into rushing to the next stage!
+Not only is foreplay a lot of fun, it’s an important part of making you both aroused; and unless the vagina is fully aroused and wet, vaginal sex can be both difficult to achieve, and a pretty uncomfortable sensation.

 Let’s get it on

 Once you’re both aroused, it’s a good idea to put a condom on the penis, to prevent an unwanted pregnancy and protect you both against STIs – and do this before the penis goes anywhere near the vagina, as pre-come contains sperm.

 If you need it, put some lube near the entrance of the vagina (and make sure it’s water-based if you’re using condoms, as oil-based lubes can mess with the latex.)
 Then when you’re ready, gently open (or ‘spread’) the labia and insert the head of the penis into the vagina.
 Take it slowly at first – there’s nothing worse than pushing too hard too fast – then move at a pace that’s comfortable for both of you.